COME MEET OUR TEAM

 Jacqueline Shiu’s love of art began at the age of 12 when she saw a painting by Paul Delaroche, The Execution of Lady Grey, at the National Gallery.
 She was drawn by Grey’s hyper realistic white silk dress that shone amongst the thick sinister garments of the crowd behind her.
 Since then, Jacqueline has been searching for the ability to puppeteer such emotions through oil painting.
 In between studies abroad, and her own pursuits in painting, Jacqueline coaches the Sketchbook Studies & Painting and Mentorship programmes at Colour My World.

 Vivien Thumb is a Hong Kong based artist who is very much inspired by the nature of her surroundings, and this is reflected in her paintings.
-Vivian has been visual art facilitator at Colour My World since 2011, teaching various programmes to diverse age groups using a wide range of media.
+Vivien has been a visual art facilitator at Colour My World since 2011, teaching various programmes to diverse age groups using a wide range of media.
 She is also the Studio Manager and takes charge of administrative tasks.
-In her down time at Colour My World, Vivian likes to help out with the annual production, making props and sets.
+In her down time at Colour My World, Vivien likes to help out with the annual production, making props and sets.